byronwatt/byronwatt.github.io/_posts/2023-12-6-annas_hermit_cookies.md

 <br/>
 <img width="40%" src="/assets/images/nutmeg.jpg"/>
 <br/>
-Used a morter and pestle for the cloves & all spice,... fun and a good workout !
+Used a mortar and pestle for the cloves & all spice,... fun and a good workout !
 <br/>
-I tried to grind cinnamon with the morter & pestle but couldn't do it!
+I tried to grind cinnamon with the mortar & pestle but couldn't do it!
 <br/>
 <img width="40%" src="/assets/images/cloves.jpg"/>